dev-loki/europython2024-python-unplugged-slides/chapter02_cleaning_data.md

 - Generators `yield` values
 - Generators always also return a value inside `StopIteration` (default `None`)
 - Is it a good idea?
-    - No. Most likely not, as it is kind of suprising behaviour
+    - No. Most likely not, as it is kind of surprising behaviour
 - But why did we just see it?
     - Because sometimes in one-off scripts this is faster and easier than a sophisticated object containing the data solution